Kirandeepkaur001/Kirandeepkaur001.github.io/linux/day3.md

   Two Operating Systems on One Computer.
 You can choose which system to use when your computer starts.

   # Bare Metal Installation
   Installing an OS directly on a physical computer, not inside VMware.
-The OS can be installed using hard disk or pen drive.
+The OS can be installed using pen drive.

   # Meta Installation
   Installing a package that installs many other related packages.
 It's like a "starter kit" — you install one thing, and it brings a bunch of things with it.